-The Council set an original net Revenue budget for 2011/12 of £12,013,720 for spending on services.
-It was anticipated that financing available from external grants and Council Tax income would be £11,467,590, with a further £546,130 contribution from balances and reserves.
-Subsequent allocations to Services from balances brought forward from 2010/11 and transfers out of earmarked reserves, totalling £75,150 were assigned to support additional activities.
-This increased the budget to £12,088,870.
+The Council set an original net Revenue budget for 2012/13 of £11,210,220 for spending on services, including a £44,610 contribution to reserves.
+It was anticipated that financing available from external grants and Council Tax income would be £11,210,220.
+Subsequent allocations to Services, from balances brought forward from 2011/12 and transfers between earmarked reserves in the year, were assigned to support additional activities.
+This increased the budget to £11,302,220 and reduced the anticipated contribution to reserves down to £44,170.